ildar-icoosoft/react-chessboard/README.md

 </p>

 ii-react-chessboard is a React component with a flexible "just a board" API.
 It's compatible with touch as well as standard HTML5 drag and drop.
+[Live Demo](https://ildar-icoosoft.github.io/react-chessboard/)

 <div align="center">